MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/manage-environment-variables.md

 ## Environment-specific `.env` file

 Outputs for infrastructure provisioning are automatically stored as environment variables in an `.env` file, located under `.azure/<environment name>/.env`.
-This allows for a local application, or deployment scripts, to leverage variables stored in the `.env` file to reference Azure-hosted resources if needed.
+This setup allows for a local application, or deployment scripts, to use variables stored in the `.env` file to reference Azure-hosted resources if needed.
 To see these outputs, run `azd env get-values`, or `azd env get-values --output json` for JSON output.

 ### Environment variables provided by `azd`